 Bonilla took his first payout on July 1st, 2011.
 Now, every year, July 1st is celebrated as Bobby Bonilla Day by an incredibly esoteric blend of hardcore baseball nerds, finance aficionados, and aggrieved Mets fans (otherwise known as … Mets fans).
 For reference, the Mets are paying Bonilla over twice as much in 2019 as they are paying rookie Pete Alonso, whose 27 home runs are good for second in the National League.

 How did this deal work out for the Mets?

 Frankly: not well!

-If attaching an eight percent annual interest rate onto the remaining money in Bonilla’s contract seems like a curious decision by Mets owner Fred Wilpon, it helps to understand some of the surrounding contexts.
+If attaching an 8% annual interest rate onto the remaining money in Bonilla’s contract seems like a curious decision by Mets owner Fred Wilpon, it helps to understand some of the surrounding contexts.

-At the time that they agreed to defer Bonilla’s contract, the Wilpon family was invested in an absolutely superb New York investment fund that was enjoying unheard of annual returns of 12 to 15 percent.
-So even with that eight percent annual interest rate tacked on, they were still coming out ahead!
+At the time that they agreed to defer Bonilla’s contract, the Wilpon family was invested in an absolutely superb New York investment fund that was enjoying unheard of annual returns of 12 to 15%.
+So even with that 8% annual interest rate tacked on, they were still coming out ahead!

 Here’s the problem.
 That fund’s improbable-seeming success was all thanks to one man: Bernie Madoff.
 Oops!
 Those returns that the Wilpon’s had been enjoying were actually just funds from new investors being passed off as profits.
 When Madoff’s multibillion-dollar Ponzi scheme collapsed during the 2008 financial crisis, it took approximately $500 million of the Wilpon family’s money with it.